 Ritalin and Adderall can help treat attention deficit hyperactivity disorder, or ADHD.
 Doctors also sometimes prescribe these medications to people with narcolepsy.

 Ritalin and Adderall are the brand names for two different types of stimulant medication.
-According to the National Institute of Mental Health (NIMH), stimulants work by increasing the chemicals in a person’s brain that regulate thinking and paying attention.
+According to the

 In this article, learn about the differences between the two common stimulants Ritalin and Adderall.
 We also cover the side effects and safety of each drug.